 They may not leave a purple trail behind them or flash a warning sign, but they DO show their true colors if you know what to look for.

-If you want to avoid the pain and suffering of entangling yourself in a relationship with a manipulator, you need to be proactive.
+If you want to avoid the pain and suffering of entangling yourself in a relationship with a manipulative man or woman, you need to be proactive.

-Here are 10 devious tactics of manipulative people you need to watch out for:
+Here are 10 signs of manipulative people that you need to watch out for:

 1. They hone in on your weaknesses.

-Manipulative people are adept at finding your Achilles heel and ferreting out your insecurities.
+Manipulative personality types are adept at finding your Achilles heel and ferreting out your insecurities.
 They are keen observers of your behavior and will ask probing questions to uncover any dark secrets or flaws you might possess.

 They might also cozy up to you because you are sensitive, warm, and generous — qualities they know they can twist for their own purposes.
 Manipulative people view your kind heart as a weakness, not a positive character trait.